jcraftsman/evolutionary-design-workshop/python/step-by-step-python.md

         self.safe_box.upload(picture_path)
 ```

-And to get rid of magic values, so far, we can extract `list_directory` result in a variable and use it.
+And to get rid of magic values, we can extract `list_directory` result in a variable and use it.

 ```python
     def index(self, pictures_directory_path) -> None: